sglavoie/sglavoie.github.io-source/content/tools/0022_guided-tour-of-i3-configuration-in-action.md

   client.background #061229
 ```

 Theming i3 can be tedious, but thankfully there are tools to automate the process!
-One such tool is [i3-style](https://github.com/altdesktop/i3-style), which allows you to quickly switch in place your theme without having to log out or modify manually your `i3/config` file.
-To go the manual route or to tweak an existing theme, you can always use a website like [HTML Color Codes](https://htmlcolorcodes.com).
+One such tool is [i3-style](https://github.com/altdesktop/i3-style), which allows you to quickly switch in place your theme without having to log out or modify manually your i3 `config` file.
+To go the manual route or to tweak an existing theme, you can always use a website like [HTML Color Codes](https://htmlcolorcodes.com) to find an exact hexadecimal value.
 You can also use [terminal.sexy](https://terminal.sexy) to come up with nice looking themes, which can be exported for other applications you may be using.

 ---

 # Conclusion

 You can find the [complete `config` file in my dotfiles on GitHub](https://github.com/sglavoie/dotfiles/blob/master/.config/i3/config).
-If you liked this article, you may also enjoy reading those:
+If you liked this article, you may also enjoy reading the following ones:

 - [Suckless: Minimalist Tools That Work Great](https://www.sglavoie.com/posts/2019/05/12/suckless-minimalist-tools-that-work-great/)
 - [Using dmenu to Optimize Common Tasks](https://www.sglavoie.com/posts/2019/11/10/using-dmenu-to-optimize-common-tasks/)